rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 const nonsense4 = curry(curry(curry))
 ```

 and we will encounter more examples of _unsafe widening_ in future notes.
-It seems like TS tends to widen types to `unkown` instead of reporting a compilation error.
+It seems like TS tends to widen types to `unknown` instead of reporting a compilation error.
 This, in turn, makes things less safe.

 I really love the fact that this code (a contrived example but generalizes easily to real situations) does not compile: